Professor Greg Smith

 Bio

-Clare holds a Master of Professional Psychology, Bachelor of Psychological Science with Honours, and a Bachelor of Arts in Outdoor Education and Nature Tourism.
-Prior to her psychology training, Clare has a background running Bush Adventure Therapy and Outdoor Education programs for young people.
-Outside of work, Clare enjoys bushwalking, gardening, yoga, arts and music events, and spending time with her friends, family, and dog.
+Before becoming a psychologist, she had a rich and rewarding career running Bush Adventure Therapy and Outdoor Education programs for young people.
+Outside of work, she enjoys bushwalking, gardening, playing music and spending time with her friends, family, and dog.

 University of TasmaniaInstitute of Marine and Antarctic StudiesCSIRO Department of the EnvironmentGEOS